Jena: 20th century

 Industrialization fundamentally changed the social structure of Jena.
 The former academic town became a working-class city; the population rose from 8,000 around 1870 up to 71,000 at the beginning of World War II.
 The city expanded along the Saale valley to the north and the south and its side valleys to the east and the west.
 In 1901, the tram system started its operation and the university got a new main building (established between 1906 and 1908 on the former castle's site).
 After the foundation of Thuringia in 1920, Jena was one of the three biggest cities (together with Weimar and Gera, while Erfurt remained part of Prussia) and became an independent city in 1922.
 The modern optical and glass industry kept booming and the city grew further during Weimar times.

 During the Nazi period, conflicts deepened in Jena between the influential left-wing milieus (communists and social democrats) and the right-wing Nazi milieus.
 On the one hand, the university suffered from new restrictions against its independence, but on the other hand, it consolidated the Nazi ideology, for example with a professorship of social anthropology (which sought to scientifically legitimize the racial policy of Nazi Germany).
 Kristallnacht in 1938 led to more discrimination against Jews in Jena, many of whom either emigrated or were arrested and murdered by the German government.
 This weakened the academic milieu, because many academics were Jews (especially in medicine).
 During World War II, the Germans operated two subcamps of the Buchenwald concentration camp in the city, and a subcamp of the prison in Sieradz in German-occupied Poland.

 In 1945, toward the end of World War II, Jena was repeatedly targeted by Allied bombing raids.
 709 people were killed, 2,000 injured, and most of the medieval town centre was destroyed, but in parts restored after the end of the war.
 No other Thuringian city suffered worse damage, except Nordhausen, whose destruction was utter.
+Today most of the city consists of buildings from before World War II.
 Jena was occupied by American troops on 13 April 1945 and was left to the Red Army on 1 July 1945.